massie/chipper/README.md

 ## Quick Install

-Chipper is comprised for a frontend, written in C, and a backend written in a [Jupyter notebook](/py/create_chipper_model.ipynb) in Python.
+Chipper is comprised of a frontend, written in C, and a backend written in a [Jupyter notebook](/py/create_chipper_model.ipynb) in Python.

 The frontend runs on MacOS and Linux and requires a BLAS library, e.g. [OpenBLAS](http://www.openblas.net/) and `cmake` to build.
 For MacOS brew users, you can satisfy these requirements by running `brew install cmake blas`.
 Chipper supports both the `clang` and `gcc` compilers.